Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Mark with his acoustic guitar

 Q2.
-What are some of your long term playing goals?
+What are some of your long-term playing goals?

 Q3.
 What three skills make a great guitar player?

 What makes a great guitarist is practice, practice, then practice some more.
-Couple that with patience, and listen to yourself constantly; Record , replay and if it sounds good to you then it’ll sound good to everybody (as long as you have good high standards of course).
+Couple that with patience, and listen to yourself constantly; Record, replay and if it sounds good to you, then it’ll sound good to everybody (as long as you have good high standards, of course).

 Q4.
 How do you work on each of those three skills when you practice?

-I practice daily whether it’s a ten minute run through of scales or a song I’ve been working on with Tiff my tutor - it’s all good practice.
-You have to keep your practice up as it's the only way to get better.
-I’ll record it, listen to it and more often than not find something that needs a tweak .
+You have to keep your practice up as it’s the only way to get better.
+I’ll record it, listen to it and, more often than not, find something that needs a tweak.

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?